mengsince1986/MZ_Simply-Scheme-Exercises/SS Notes/Part VI Sequential Programming.md

 ; DONE
 ```

 **How to abstract `show-list` into a higher order procedure?
-(We can’t call it a “higher-order function” because this one is for computations with side effects.)**
+(We can't call it a “higher-order function” because this one is for computations with side effects.)**

 The procedure `for-each` is part of standard Scheme: